 I’ve never properly quilted anything.
 So this is my simple tied quilt method for people who don’t like hand sewing and don’t own a quilting machine.

 - Make sure the entire front and back of the quilt are ironed.
-Layer your quilt out on the floor.
-With the batting nice and flat between the front and back of the quilt.
+Layer the quilt out on the floor, with the batting nice and flat between the front and back of the quilt.
 The good sides of the quilt should face outwards.

-- You will tie the quilt together at the corner of every square.
+- The goal is to tie the quilt together at the corner of every square.
 Thread the embroidery floss on a large needle.
 Then starting at the edge of the quilt, push the needle up from the back of the quilt through all three layers, leaving a 2″ tail of thread.
 Then push the needle back through the layers and tie a simple overhand knot with the embroidery floss.
 Cut the embroidery floss leaving a 1″ tail.

 - Continue working your way along the quilt tying knots at the corner of each of the squares.
-Make sure all layers of the quilt are nice and flat as you go along so you don’t end up with buckling in the layers.
+Make sure all layers of the quilt stay nice and flat as you go along so you don’t end up with bunching in the layers.

 - When all the knots are tied.
 Trim the edge of the quilt so all layers make a nice and neat edge.
 Then sew on the bias tape with mitered corners and you’re done!